How Much Time Does It Really Take to Maintain a Fiberglass Pool?

 Also, be aware that maintenance plans do not usually include service calls.
 If something is broken or there is a problem, that will probably be an extra service charge that is not covered under your maintenance plan.

 How much time does it really take to maintain a fiberglass pool?
 If you're rigorous about it, a few minutes per week is all it takes!
-Fiberglass is far easier and cheaper to maintain than either concrete or vinyl liner pools.
+Fiberglass is reported to be easier and cheaper to maintain than either concrete or vinyl liner pools.

 Up Next: